 Multiple websites will be explored - this will be a series!
 The first site we are looking at is the YouTube homepage.
 Using YouTube's code structure as terrain, we are researching, exploring and visualizing the core functions of YouTube's secret, unknowable algorithm and crafting one possible vision of what is going on in the black box.

-Site Visits is a work in progress with frequent collaborator Boris Kourtoukov.
+Site Visits is an early project proposal with frequent collaborator Boris Kourtoukov.